William & Catherine’s Wedding – Arrival of Bridal Party & Ceremony

 They emerged officially husband and wife, Duke and Duchess.
 The couple stopped before the Queen to bow and curtsey, before recessing down the aisle to take their leave of the Abbey.Filed under British Royals

-Tagged British Royal Wedding 2011, Cartier Halo Tiara, In-Laws, Michael Middleton, Prince Harry, The Duchess of Cambridge, The Duke of Cambridge, Westminster Abbey.
+Tagged British Royal Wedding 2011, Cartier Halo Tiara, In-Laws, Michael Middleton, Prince Harry of Wales, The Duchess of Cambridge, The Duke of Cambridge, Westminster Abbey.